abrahamwoubie/Summer_School_RL/rnaseq.md

 ###Proposed solution

 ####Option 1
 You may use an existing implementation of cell type deconvolution and focus on innovating how to use scRNAseq in a clever way e.g. to refine the cell type identification (new marker genes).
 See above for suggested tools.
-One plausible approach could be to investigate unsupervised methods to get initial grouping of scRNAseq data into similar cells (possibly representing ì cell types / statesî ).
+One plausible approach could be to investigate unsupervised methods to get initial grouping of scRNAseq data into similar cells (possibly representing ‚Äú cell types / states‚Äù ).
 To quantify how well these groupings reflect the original sample grouping (in high dimensional space) consider the metrics presented by Juha.

 ####Option 2
 You may focus on proposing a new solution to the problem using neural networks.